 Since then I’ve been asked by numerous people why I would take such a risk.
 “What’s the point?” they say.
 “Why would you risk so much for a quick adrenaline rush?”

 Well you probably don’t know this about me, but I’m not exactly an adrenaline junky.
 I don’t get my kicks from roller coasters or bungee jumping or white water rafting or sky diving.
 I get all the thrills I need from everyday novelty, learning, and pursuing my passions.

 I don’t go out of my way to put myself in harm’s way.

 So why the whole skydiving thing?

-Consider this: as soon as you say you won’t do something – absolutely not, no way no how – you’ve put a ceiling on your life.
+Consider this: as soon as you say you won’t do something, you’ve put a ceiling on your life.

 No matter how far you go or how hard you strive, you’ll still have that limitation in place, taunting you with its shiny impermeability and brick-like dogmatism.

 If I were to say “I will not go sky diving,” then if someone asks me to go bungie jumping with them, it’s easy for me to say no. “After all, I won’t go sky diving, so why would I go bungie jumping?”

 At that point I have an excuse for anything that gives me a moment’s pause.

 “Flying?
 Nah, too risky.
 They travel really high up, you know, and landing is no cake-walk.”